MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/hardware-requirements-for-the-teams-app.md

 ## Hardware requirements for the Teams app in a Virtual Desktop Infrastructure (VDI) environment

-See [Teams for Virtualized Desktop Infrastructure](teams-for-vdi.md) for hardware requirements for running Teams in a virtualized environment.
+See [Teams for Virtualized Desktop Infrastructure](teams-for-vdi.md) for requirements for running Teams in a virtualized environment.

 ### Related topics
 - [Get Teams apps](get-clients.md)